Using PLR to Create Low Content Books

 Is It Possible to Make Money With No and Low Content Books?

-For instance, selling a book after taking a KDP low content course will make it easy to profit from journals, coloring books, and other types of content.
+For instance, selling a book after taking one of the top low content courses will make it easy to profit from journals, coloring books, and other types of content.
 Simply find your niche and make your products stand out from the crowd.

 How Does Self-Publishing Work?